Minnesota Attorney General's Office

 Options: These are extras you can have added to a standard vehicle, and usually come in packages.
 They often include air bags, anti-lock brakes, power locks and windows, rear wiper, rear defroster, and such comfort items as velour or leather seat coverings.

 Paint sealant: This is one of the extras you may choose to have when you buy a new car, and may be expensive because of high dealer mark-ups.
-Whether or not it actually makes the new paint shine longer is unknown.
+Whether it actually makes the new paint shine longer is unknown.

 Prior salvage: If a car was totaled and then rebuilt anytime after June 1993, the car’s title must be marked “prior salvage.”
 It may not be structurally as sound as another car after being rebuilt.